openstack-archive/fuel-plugin-cinder-netapp/doc/source/guide.rst

      .. image:: images/cmode_nfs.png
         :width: 100%

-   - If you plan to use Clustered Data mode through iSCSI, click **Clustered Data ONTAP** radiobutton and select *iSCSI* option in **NetApp Storage Protocol**.
+   - If you plan to use Clustered Data mode through iSCSI, click **Clustered Data ONTAP/ONTAP 9** radiobutton and select *iSCSI* option in **NetApp Storage Protocol**.
      You should also choose NetApp transport type (http or https).